ferentinoskonstantinos/BoE/README.md

 * part 2 of the 2018 yearly data as a CSV file (part 2) — **pp-2018-part2.csv**
 * the complete 2019 yearly data as a CSV file (complete) — **pp-2019.csv**

+At the time of the analysis, I used the **pp-2015.csv** and **pp-2016.csv** complete yearly CSV files instead of the evenly split CSV files **pp-2015-part1.csv**, **pp-2015-part2.csv**, **pp-2016-part1.csv**, and **pp-2016-part2.csv**, that are mentioned above.
+If there are discrepancies in the data sourcing process due to updates to the CSV files from the HM Land Registry, please do not hesitate to contact me so as to share the specific CSV files I used in the analysis.

+> Contains HM Land Registry data © Crown copyright and database right 2020.
+This data is licensed under the Open Government Licence v3.0.

 ### 2. Data on Energy Performance Certificates (EPC)

 The second open data source consists of the Energy Performance of Buildings Registers that are the official source for all EPCs issued for all domestic buildings and building units in England and Wales that have been constructed, sold or let since 2008, and are sourced from the Ministry of Housing, Communities & Local Government: <https://epc.opendatacommunities.org/>.